-The United States Drug Enforcement Agency has classified as codeine is a Schedule II drug, meaning that it has high potential for abuse and addiction, and it can only be legally obtained with a prescription from a physician.
-However, drugs containing less than 90 mg of codeine are classified as Schedule III drugs, suggesting a lower potential for addiction and abuse but still needing a prescription.
+The United States Drug Enforcement Agency has classified codeine as a Schedule II drug, meaning that it has high potential for abuse and addiction, and it can only be legally obtained with a prescription from a physician.4 However, drugs containing less than 90 mg of codeine are classified as Schedule III drugs, suggesting a lower potential for addiction and abuse but still needing a prescription.4

 As a narcotic medication, codeine’s mechanism of action is similar to other opioid drugs like morphine.
 It binds to receptors in the brain that are specialized receptors for endogenous opioid-like neurotransmitters.
 These particular neurotransmitters are involved in controlling pain and reducing the sensation of fatigue.
 Along with dopamine-facilitated neurotransmitters in the brain that are abundant in areas associated with reward and reinforcement, they produce feelings of euphoria, relaxation, and a sense of the general overall wellbeing.
-The reinforcing effects of opioid drug use contribute primarily to their potential for leading to abuse and addiction.
-The cough-suppressing effects of codeine are the result of its affinity for binding in the neurons in the brainstem.
+The reinforcing effects of opioid drug use contribute primarily to their potential for leading to abuse and addiction.2,5

 Other potential serious side effects from long-term codeine use are its potential to result in physical dependence and/or the development of a substance use disorder.